Hoy No Circula: Saturday restrictions

-Example: A vehicle from Illinois has their last digit being a 3.
+Example: A vehicle from the US State of Illinois has their last digit being a 3.
 Thus under the rules above from Monday to Friday, they cannot drive between 5 a.m. to 11 a.m.
 However, on Wednesday, they have the additional restriction that they cannot drive between 5 a.m. to 10 p.m.
 And on the third Saturday of the month they cannot circulate between 5 a.m. to 10 p.m.
 The only way they can get around this is to obtain a 0 or 00 sticker should their vehicle be 8 years old or newer.

 Example: A vehicle from Mexico City has a 2 sticker and the last digit of their license plate is a 3.
 Thus under the rules they cannot drive on Wednesday from 5 a.m. to 10 p.m. and the third Saturday of the month from 5 a.m. to 10 p.m.

 Environmental contingency

 Under certain conditions, an environmental contingency is declared.
 This affects vehicles that do not have a 0 or 00 sticker or are subject to some other exemption.
 Although rarer in previous years, it is important to check with local authorities and pay attention to local news outlets to understand what restrictions (hours) and to whom it affects.
 Such restrictions are often changed every six months and are related to the levels of ozone and particulate matter in the air, which are measured hourly.